revsystem/typetalk-bot-chatgpt/README.md

 ## Setting environment variables

-Add environment variables to your shell dotfile like `.zshrc`.
+Add environment variables to your shell dotfile like `.zshenv`.
 You can find the Typetalk topic ID on the bot detailed view page.

 ```shell
 export OPENAI_API_KEY="yyyy"